On a problem of optimal transport under marginal martingale constraints: Introduction

-We will refer to the set $\Gamma$ as the \emph{monotonicity set} of $\pi$. \end{defi} In this paper we will only state the results for (left-)monotone couplings.
+In this paper, we will only state the results for (left-)monotone couplings.
 The corresponding results for right-monotone couplings can be deduced easily.
-We illustrate the forbidden situation \eqref{BadConfiguration} in Figure \ref{fig:forbidden}.
+We illustrate the forbidden situation \eqref {BadConfiguration} in Figure~\ref{fig:forbidden}.
 Note that the top line represents the measure $\mu$ while $\nu$ is distributed on the bottom line; this convention will also be used in the subsequent pictures.